awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 1. Configure the DNS service for the domain to route traffic for the domain, such as www\.example\.com, to the CloudFront domain name for your distribution, such as d111111abcdef8\.cloudfront\.net\.
 The method that you use depends on whether you’re using Route 53 as the DNS service provider for the domain or another provider\.
 **Note**
  If your DNS record already points to a distribution that is not the distribution that you are updating, then you only add the alternate domain name to your distribution after you update your DNS\.
-For more information, see [Restrictions on Using Alternate Domain Names](#alternate-domain-names-restrictions)\.
+For more information, see [Restrictions on using alternate domain names](#alternate-domain-names-restrictions)\.
 **Route 53**
 Create an alias resource record set\.
 With an alias resource record set, you don’t pay for Route 53 queries\.
 In addition, you can create an alias resource record set for the root domain name \(example\.com\), which DNS doesn’t allow for CNAMEs\.
 For more information, see [Routing traffic to an Amazon CloudFront web distribution by using your domain name](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-cloudfront-distribution.html) in the *Amazon Route 53 Developer Guide*\.
 **Another DNS service provider**